stereobooster/cs-video/README.md

 [Are We There Yet?](https://www.infoq.com/presentations/Are-We-There-Yet-Rich-Hickey) by Rich Hickey.
 In his keynote at JVM Languages Summit 2009, Rich Hickey advocated for the reexamination of basic principles like state, identity, value, time, types, genericity, complexity, as they are used by OOP today, to be able to create the new constructs and languages to deal with the massive parallelism and concurrency of the future.

+[The Actor Model (everything you wanted to know, but were afraid to ask)](https://channel9.msdn.com/Shows/Going+Deep/Hewitt-Meijer-and-Szyperski-The-Actor-Model-everything-you-wanted-to-know-but-were-afraid-to-ask) by Hewitt, Meijer and Szyperski.

 ## Databases

 [Turning the database inside out with Apache Samza](https://www.youtube.com/watch?v=fU9hR3kiOK0) by Martin Kleppmann.
 Databases are global, shared, mutable state.
 That’s the way it has been since the 1960s, and no amount of NoSQL has changed that.
 However, most self-respecting developers have got rid of mutable global variables in their code long ago.
 So why do we tolerate databases as they are?
 A more promising model, used in some systems, is to think of a database as an always-growing collection of immutable facts.
 You can query it at some point in time — but that’s still old, imperative style thinking.
 A more fruitful approach is to take the streams of facts as they come in, and functionally process them in real-time.